 Talking in Your Sleep: As she's awakened by a phone call at the start of Chapter 25, Rarity mutters "Opal, put down that xylophone, Mommy still has the frogs to let out..."

 Tastes Like Purple: When Pipsqueak is hired as Twilight and Rarity's test pilot, Twilight performs a few magical tests on him as part of a physical.
 One of these is scanning him with magic and asking him what color he tastes afterwords.

 That Man Is Dead: Flam refuses to be referred to by his birth name and insists on being called "Professor Destiny".
 Flim follows suit when he decides to ditch Diamond Tiara and Prince Blueblood and stand by his brother in chapter 20, renouncing his name and calling himself "Doctor Insanity".

 Theme Naming: So far, all griffons introduced in the story have names that start with G. This is based on the fact that they only two to show up so far in canon (Gilda and Gustave Le Grand) are named likewise.

-Title Drop: In the final chapter, after Applejack and Soarin's wedding: "Earth and Sky were joined together in love, joy, and harmony."
+Title Drop: In the very last line of the final chapter, after Applejack and Soarin's wedding: "Earth and Sky were joined together in love, joy, and harmony."